mplodowski/seomanager-plugin-public/README.md

 # Renatio SEO Manager Plugin

-Plugin adds SEO functionality to [OctoberCMS](http://octobercms.com).
-It supports CMS Pages, RainLab.Pages, RainLab.Blog out of the box.
-With one line of code can be attached to any OctoberCMS model.
+Plugin adds SEO functionality to [October CMS](http://octobercms.com).
+It supports CMS Pages, RainLab.Pages, RainLab.Blog, October CMS Tailor out of the box.
+With one line of code can be attached to any October CMS model.
 One robust solution for all your SEO needs.

-> This plugin is fully compatible with the latest version of OctoberCMS 2.x from version 2.0.1.

-> The latest version that supports OctoberCMS 1.x is version 1.3.4.

 ## Features

 * Support for CMS Pages, RainLab.Pages, RainLab.Blog
 * Import default values from CMS Pages, RainLab.Pages, RainLab.Blog
 * Open Graph support